-Under normal circumstances, the Company intends to invest at least 80 percent of its total assets in securities of energy infrastructure companies and to invest at least 70 percent of its total assets in equity securities of natural gas infrastructure MLPs.
+Under normal circumstances, the Company intends to invest at least 80 percent of its total assets in equity securities of MLPs in the energy infrastructure sector and to invest at least 70 percent of its total assets in equity securities of natural gas infrastructure MLPs.
 The Company will not invest more than 10 percent of its total assets in any single issuer as of the time of purchase.
 The Company may invest up to 50 percent of its total assets in restricted securities.
 The Company will not invest in privately held companies.
 In determining application of these policies, the term "total assets" includes assets obtained through leverage.
 Companies that primarily invest in a particular sector may experience greater volatility than companies investing in a broad range of industry sectors.
 The Company may, for defensive purposes, temporarily invest all or a significant portion of its assets in investment grade securities, short-term debt securities and cash or cash equivalents.
 To the extent the Company uses this strategy, it may not achieve its investment objective.